ninogarcia/Sales_Overview/README.md

 By employing various analytical techniques and SQL queries, I address the above questions and derive meaningful insights.
 The analysis encompasses a wide range of metrics, visualizations, and tables to present the findings effectively and comprehensively.
 These insights empower stakeholders to make informed decisions and strategic plans that capitalize on the trends and patterns revealed by the data.

-I  will answer the Stakeholder-Driven Questions through SQL.

 **1. What were the average daily sales for each month in the year 2011, and how did the month-over-month percentage change in average daily sales fluctuate?**

 ```sql